milospjanic/vcfsplit/README.md

 ./vcfsplitter.sh test.vcf
 ```

-The output is initial vcf file separated into sample specific vcf file adequately named:
+The output is separation of the initial vcf file into sample specific vcf files adequately named:

 ```
 mpjanic@valkyr:~/vcfspliter$ ls -ltrh